YuAo/LogDispatcher.Swift/README.md

 When you call `println(_:)` to print/log something, LogDispatcher will walk through a list of registered log processing modules, choose the proper one, and use it to do some additional processing for the log.

-For instance, you can have a log processing module that automaically adds a :warning: sign before the warning log, and a log processing module that automaically report the error, etc.
+For instance, you can have a log processing module that automaically adds a :warning: sign before the warning log, a log processing module that automaically report the error, etc.

 __LogDispather is totally transparent.__

-Even if your code is included in a target that do not have LogDispatcher, it will compile and all the `println(_:)` will become normal `println(_:)`.
+If your code is included in a target that do not have LogDispatcher, it will compile and all the `println(_:)` will become normal `println(_:)`.
 You do not need to change a single line of code.

 ##Usage and Examples